-Title: Assistant Professor, Joseph Weinberger Chair of Acting for the Lyric Stage
+Title: Associate Professor, Joseph Weinberger Chair of Acting for the Lyric Stage

 Office: 4760 Corbett Cntr Perform Arts

 Vincent DeGeorge is a professional director and choreographer.
-On faculty as the Joseph Weinberger Chair of Acting for the Lyric Stage in Musical Theater and Opera since 2013, Vincent teaches and directs in both Departments.
+On faculty since 2013, Vincent is a tenured Associate Professor and the Joseph Weinberger Chair of Acting for the Lyric Stage in Musical Theater and Opera, Vincent teaches and directs in both Departments.

 Vincent has spent the last fifteen years developing, through experiential research, The Theatrical Awareness Practice, which has become the cornerstone of his teaching and directing.
 It is a somatic and experiential theater technique that trains the actor to live fully in their experiential mind/body.
 This practice consists of grant supported research adapted into highly structured improvisational explorations that are designed to reacquaint the artist with the infinite intelligence and creative capacity of their own human body experience.
 As part of his research into the body, Vincent studied anatomy at the Swedish Institute of New York (graduating as a Licensed Massage Therapist), the Topf Technique, and Experiential Anatomy.

-Vincent has been engaged to conduct his Master Class series: THE MINDFUL ACTOR, for colleges, workshops and theatrical companies.
+Vincent is frequently engaged to conduct his Master Class series: THE MINDFUL ACTOR for colleges, workshops and theatrical companies.

 After graduation from the MT program at CCM, Vincent performed across the country and was also company member of the NYC based contemporary dance company dre.dance under Artistic Directors & Choreographers Taye Diggs & Andrew Palermo.
 In addition to numerous other works, in New York Vincent directed New York City's first fully staged production of The Exonerated (2011) to critical acclaim, and co-wrote and directed the award winning musical revue Nashville (2009 Nightlife, Bistro and MAC Awards).
 As a part of the Blacksburg Virginia Summer Arts Festival 2014, Vincent was commissioned to design and build Life In The Trees - an art installation, purposed as both a gallery exhibition and the theatrical setting for two performance pieces, which Vincent adapted and directed.